microsoft/OpenHack-FHIR/Challenge01-AzureAPIforFHIR/ReadMe.md

 ## Task #1: Provision Azure API for FHIR demo environment.

-   * You will get a security exception error if you haven't set the execution policy below.
-This is because the repo you will clone in the next step is a public repo, and the PowerShell script is not signed.
-Run the following PowerShell command to set the execution policy and, at the prompt, type 'a' to confirm it's ok to say yes to all changes to execution policy.
+   * If you get a security exception error, run the following PowerShell command to set the execution policy and, at the prompt, type 'a' to confirm it's ok to say yes to all changes to execution policy.
       ```powershell
       Set-ExecutionPolicy -Scope Process -ExecutionPolicy ByPass
       ```